 Everything in A New Hope now has more weight.
 Darth Vader is infinitely more menacing, now we've seen him viciously tear apart rebel soldiers as he tried to retrieve the plans.
 Han's desire not to get caught up in the war now doesn't seem cowardly, but sensible, as the war isn't just a distant notion any more — it's real and it's cruel and it just killed characters that we care about.

 Now, it's easy to understand Leia's constant anger: This is a woman who has been fighting the war for years.
 She's seen countless Rebel soldiers die, and many of them will have been her friends.
 And I dare you not to shed a tear when Leia, helplessly trapped by Vader and Tarkin, watches her entire planet destroyed by the Death Star — especially after Bail Organa's painfully ironic line in Rogue One.

 The next time we watch Return of the Jedi (which Rogue One emulated fantastically in its stellar third act), we will truly understand the devastation that plays out before us.
-As Luke observes the battle from the second Death Star, unable to help his fellow Rebels, we will exactly how he feels — and we'll know just how great a personal toll the battle will take.
+As Luke observes the battle from the second Death Star, unable to help his fellow Rebels, we will know exactly how he feels — and we'll know just how great a personal toll the battle will take.

-That doesn't undermine Luke's journey, but it does make the situation in the Original Trilogy carry much more emotional weight.
+All of this doesn't undermine Luke's journey, but it does make the situation in the Original Trilogy carry much more emotional weight.
 Thanks to Rogue One we truly understand the power of hope, why rebellions are built on it, and how this idea passed from Rogue One to Star Wars Episode IV.
 And we're satisfied with knowing Jyn, Cassian, and the others didn't die for nothing.